 Individuals with hoarding disorders may pose a risk to themselves, other household members, residents of communal buildings, neighbours or YHG staff.
-This Policy recognises that preventative measures must be put in place to reduce health and safety risks to the customer and others as well as to reduce self-neglect and wilful damage to their property.
-YHG will ensure that referrals are made to appropriate agencies to provide support for the customer and will take enforcement action in connection with any breach of the tenancy agreement or lease agreement.
+This Policy recognises that preventative measures must be put in place to reduce health and safety risks to the customer and others as well as to reduce self-neglect and I damage to their property.
+YHG will ensure that referrals are made to appropriate agencies and services, both internal and external, to provide support for the customer and will take enforcement action in connection with any breach of the tenancy agreement or lease agreement.